 As part of an agreement with the EU, the Euro is the only form of Canaries currency that’s accepted as legal tender.
 You’ll see it represented as either ‘EUR’ or €.
 Before the Euro, the Canary Islands currency was the Spanish Peseta.
 This was taken out of circulation on January 1st, 2002.
 Pesetas are now worthless and cannot be changed up in banks or used in any financial transactions.

 Euro notes in the Canaries each depict something from Spanish culture, both ancient and modern.
-In the Canary Islands, currency notes are also given notably different sizes, so that the visually-impaired can feel which note is which.
+They're all different in size, so that the visually-impaired can feel which note is which.
 The smallest note is worth the least, starting at €5 and increasing in value and size, up to €500.
-Euros are different colours, making it easy for both the fully-sighted and the visually-impaired to distinguish between them.
+Euros are also different colours, making it easy for both the fully-sighted and the visually-impaired to distinguish between them.
 It’s worth remembering that many shops simply don’t have the change to deal with the larger notes, so you can make your life a lot easier by carrying only smaller denominations of Canary Island currency.

-Traveller’s cheques were once an easy way to get Canary Islands currency, but they’re becoming less common.
-Credit and debit cards are a much better bet.
+Traveller’s cheques were once an easy way to get Canary Islands currency, but they’re much less common now.
+Credit, debit and prepaid travel money cards are a much better bet.
 There are plenty of ATMs in the larger towns and cities.
 Some British banks charge commission on cash withdrawals in other countries, so it’s worth checking with yours what they charge on Canary Island currency, before you go.